-In addition, the solutions we offer for the beautifully lifelike digital capture of fine artwork are based upon our highly specialized systems which were custom designed to capture every nuance of fine detail from within the subtle wisps of the lightest light tones down through to the deepest darks in the depths of a work.
+The solutions we offer for the beautifully lifelike digital capture of fine artwork are based upon our highly specialized German made systems which were custom designed to capture every nuance of fine detail from within the subtle wisps of the lightest light tones down through to the deepest darks in the depths of a work.

 No matter the method by which the artwork is captured and digitized, in each case the goal is to respond to the aesthetic of the piece and reproduce its essence and character as faithfully as it is possible to do.

-We apply this same care to the process of crafting our prints which in every way reflect the beauty and character of the original works of art or supplied image files.
-We use only the finest OEM pigment inks (HDR, HDX, HDR Pro12) to craft stunning prints on some of the worlds finest quality cotton and high alpha-cellulose papers from Hahnemuhle, Canson, MOAB, Ilford, Awagami etc. See descriptions of many of our papers here.
+We apply this same care to the process of crafting our prints which in every way reflect the beauty and character of the original works of art.
+It also accurately conveys a photographer’s vision as we render their supplied image files to fine prints.
+We use only the finest OEM pigment inks (HDR, HDX, HDR Pro12) to craft stunning prints on several of the worlds finest quality cotton and high alpha-cellulose papers from Hahnemuhle, Canson, MOAB, Ilford, Awagami etc. See descriptions of many of our papers here.

 Similarly, Nash and Mac Holbert, manager of Nash Editions, came up with the name “digigraph” for this type of print.
-But, GICLEE stuck, unfortunately.
-Steak Poivre sounds so much better than Pepper steak and Serigraph sounds better than screen printing.
+But, Giclee stuck, unfortunately.
+Steak Poivre somehow sounds so much more appealing than Pepper Steak and Serigraph sounds more enticing than screen printing.

 Now, the term “Giclee” has come to be associated with the combined processes of digital reproduction of fine artwork which culminates in an archival pigment inkjet print as opposed to a standard lab print on basic papers that one might purchase from Walmart or Costco or other pedestrian photo lab.

-Instead of “Giclee,” we prefer to use the term “Digital Capture”as described at the top of this page and “Archival Pigment Inkjet Print.”
-These are much longer.
-But they are accurate, whereas “Giclee” is simply a term which was coined to try to overcome a stigma.
+Giclee is an elegant, state-of-the-art reproduction.
+However, instead of “Giclee,” we prefer to use the description “Archival Pigment Inkjet Print” from a “Digital Reproduction” as described at the top of this page.
+Clearly, this is much longer.
+But it is perfectly accurate, whereas “Giclee” is simply a term which was coined in an attempt to overcome a stigma.
 Nevertheless, a rose by any other name…..